-- Poles for equipment mounting.

 - Pole mounted cabinet for remote processing unit.

 - Atmospheric sensors.

 - Subsurface sensors.

 - Snow and stream level sensors.

 - Non-intrusive roadway sensors.

 The DSE shall coordinate the RWIS deployment with VAISALA to ensure any unique characteristics or requirements of the site being designed are adequately detailed and specified, minimizing potential conflicts that may arise during construction.